casetext/optometrist/README.md

 ## Methods

-### optometrist.get(schema)
+### optometrist.getConfig(name, schema)

-Given a schema object, returns an object containing settings.
+Given a name schema object, returns an object containing settings.
 They're retrieved in the following order of prioirty:

-1. Flags
+1. Flags.
-2. Environment variables
+2. Environment variables.
 3. Schema-provided defaults.

 The schema object follows this structure: